iannagasen/notes/Docker/README.md

      - it is impossible to change the contents of the image w/o creating a new unique digest.
     - `docker images --digests alpine --format "{{.Digest}}"`
       - sha256:ec050c32e4a6085b423d36ecd025c0d3ff00c38ab93a3d71a460ff1c44fa6d77
+4. **`Kernel`**
+   - Core of OS,
+   - responsible for managing resources, processes and hardware interaction
+   - bridge between Hardware and Software
+5. **`Docker Volumes`**
+   - Exists outside of containers but can be mounted into them
 ## Commands
   - **`docker images`**
     - list all images